U.S. Supreme Court weighs shareholder suit over Fannie Mae, Freddie Mac

 The U.S. government in 2008 seized Fannie and Freddie, private enterprises set up by Congress, at the height of the financial crisis as they teetered on the brink of insolvency.
 The government took a majority stake in each and they were placed under the supervision of the FHFA, which was created at the same time.

-Some justices appeared skeptical during the arguments about whether the 2012 agreement could be voided even if they find that the agency's structure is unconstitutional.
+Some justices appeared skeptical during the arguments about whether the 2012 agreement could be voided even if they deem the agency's structure unconstitutional.

-Liberal Justice Sonia Sotomayor said it would be "counterintuitive, perhaps illogical" to suggest that the challengers could get anything more than a declaration that the director of the agency can be removed by the president at any time.
+Liberal Justice Sonia Sotomayor said it would be "counterintuitive, perhaps illogical" to suggest the challengers could get anything more than a declaration that the agency's director could be removed by the president at any time.

+Many questions by the justices focused more on the constitutional claims than on other legal grounds on which the shareholders challenged the 2012 agreement.

-Conservative Chief Justice John Roberts questioned the premise of the shareholders' lawsuit, noting that it was based on the notion that they were "left out in the cold and their holdings rendered worthless."
+Conservative Chief Justice John Roberts questioned the premise of the lawsuit, noting that it was based on the notion that the shareholders were "left out in the cold and their holdings rendered worthless."

-Roberts told the shareholders' lawyer David Thompson that he checked the share prices on Wednesday morning and that Fannie was trading at $2.69 and Freddie at $2.56.
+Roberts told the shareholders' lawyer David Thompson that he checked the share prices on Wednesday morning and that Fannie was trading at $2.69 and Freddie at $2.56 per share.

 "Your shares are not worthless, they are worth something. ...
 So doesn't that render your sort of nationalization rhetoric just that?"
 Roberts asked.

-The Supreme Court in a similar case involving another federal agency, the Consumer Financial Protection Bureau, ruled in June that its single-director structure was unconstitutional, deciding that the president should be able to fire the director at any time.
+The Supreme Court in a similar case involving another federal agency, the Consumer Financial Protection Bureau, ruled in June that its single-director structure was unconstitutional.

 Some justices questioned whether the court even needed to answer the constitutional question to decide the case, noting that the 2012 agreement was signed off on by an acting director of the FHFA, who could have been removed by then-President Barack Obama.

-The FHFA is headed by a director who is appointed to a five-year term by the president subject to confirmation by the U.S. Senate.
-If the Supreme Court rules that the current structure is invalid, it would enable Democratic President-elect Joe Biden to replace the current Trump-appointed director, Mark Calabria, after taking office in January.
+The FHFA is headed by a director who is appointed to a five-year term by the president subject to Senate confirmation.
+A ruling that the current structure is invalid would enable President-elect Joe Biden to replace the current Trump-appointed director, Mark Calabria, after taking office in January.

-Fannie has now paid $181.4 billion to the government and Freddie has paid $119.7 billion.
-The pair drew a combined $191.4 billion from the government at the time of the rescue.
+Fannie has paid $181.4 billion to the government and Freddie has paid $119.7 billion.
+They drew a combined $191.4 billion from the government at the time of the rescue.

 (Reporting by Lawrence Hurley; Additional reporting by Pete Schroeder; Editing by Will Dunham)